If you think you can save money by having your bookkeeper handle typical CFO and Controller functions, you may need to adjust your expectations.

 Bookkeepers aren’t Controllers, and they aren’t “cheap” CFOs.

 If you want more out of your accounting and finance function, then you are going to have to make an investment.
 Whether that is investing in training, or hiring additional help to supplement what your bookkeeper is doing.
-Whether you bring in a Controller, or a CFO depends on your situation.
+Whether you bring in a crypto Controller, or a CFO depends on your situation.
 Rapidly growing companies with demanding investors and changing business models often could use the strategic advice and financial modeling ability of a CFO– whether that is a full-time hire or an outsourced, fractional solution.
 If the company is growing and they first need to build a scalable accounting function so that the leadership team can have better control over costs and cash flow, then perhaps a Controller would be a better fit.
 Again, this could mean a full-time hire or a fractional outsourced solution.

 In summary, bookkeepers have a critical role in all organizations, but owners need to recognize their limitations and readjust their expectations.
-While some see the Accounting function as strictly overhead, and want push tasks to the bookkeeper in the name of saving money, the reality is, that can cost more money in errors and unexpected expenses.
+While some see the Accounting function as strictly overhead and want to push tasks to the bookkeeper in the name of saving money, the reality is, that can cost more money in errors and unexpected expenses.
 In the end, someone in the organization ultimately does the CFO and Controller level work, you just may not realize that it’s you as the business owner.